splunk/observability-workshop/content/en/s4r/3-initial-tour/1-homepage/2-home-page.md

 {{% button icon="clock" color="#ed0090" %}}5 minutes{{% /button %}}

-After you have registered and logged into the Splunk Observability Cloud UI you will be taken to the home or landing page.
-This is where you usually will arrive if you login into the Splunk Observability Suite.
-Here, you will find a number of useful features to help you get started.
+After you have registered and logged into Splunk Observability Cloud you will be taken to the home or landing page.
+Here, you will find several useful features to help you get started.

 ![home page](../images/home-screen.png)

-1. **Explore your data pane:** Displays which integrations are enabled and allows you  to add additional integrations if you are an Administrator
+1. **Explore your data pane:** Displays which integrations are enabled and allows you to add additional integrations if you are an Administrator.
 2. **Documentation pane:** Training videos and links to documentation to get you started with Splunk Observability Cloud.
 3. **Recents pane:** Recently created/visited dashboards and/or detectors for quick access.
 4. **Main Menu pane:** Navigate the components of Splunk Observability Cloud.
 5. **Org Switcher:** Easily switch between Organizations (if you are a member of more than one Organization).
 6. **Expand/Contract Main Menu:** Expand **>>** / Collapse **<<** the main menu if space is at a premium.

-Lets start with our first exercise:
+Let's start with our first exercise:

 {{% notice title="Exercise" style="green" icon="running" %}}